globau/bmo-admin-scripts/README.md

 bugzilla.mozilla.org administration scripts

-a collection of unofficial hacks to help bugzilla administration. these are nasty, unofficial, and sometimes wrong ways to do things.
+a collection of unofficial hacks to help bugzilla administration. these are nasty, unofficial, and sometimes do things the wrong way.

-these are provided without any support.
+these are provided as-is without any support.